francisrstokes/React-Machinery/README.md

 #### data

-##### any

-Any kind of data that defines all the states in the state machine.

-#### props

 ##### object

-These props are supplied to the component rendered by any state.
-If a render prop is used for the state, then the props are passed as the second argument.
+An object contains data that defines all the states in the state machine.
+This data is supplied to the component rendered by any state, to `test` functions in autoTransitions.
+If a render prop is used for the state, then the props are passed as the argument, along with a `transitionTo` function and `currentState` name.